 Natalie Powell – Pupil Barrister

-Before transferring to the Bar, Natalie was a Family Law Solicitor, undertaking her own advocacy at all levels.
-During that time, Natalie developed a specialism in representing parties in public law care proceedings, including representing children through her accreditation as a Children Panel member.
+Before transferring to the Bar, Natalie practised as a Family Law Solicitor, undertaking her own advocacy at all levels.
+During her time in practice, Natalie developed a specialism in representing parties in public law care proceedings, including representing children through her accreditation as a Children Panel member.

-More recently Natalie has been employed by a Local Authority childcare department, undertaking her own advocacy in a wide range of public and complex private law proceedings.
+Natalie also has experience of being employed by a Local Authority childcare department, undertaking her own advocacy in a wide range of public and complex private law proceedings.

-Natalie is highly organised and committed.
-She is friendly and approachable, and develops a strong rapport with all her clients, especially those who are particularly vulnerable.
+Natalie is highly organised and demonstrates a committed approach to her case preparation.
+She is friendly and approachable, ensuring a strong rapport with both lay and professional clients.

 Family - Children